No breakthrough in Russia-Ukraine talks as besieged civilians endure bombardments

 It was two days since they had left the eastern city of Kharkiv, where Anna, who has cerebral palsy, broke her leg as they ran to a bomb shelter.

 "There is positional fighting during the day, air raids in the evenings, they are shelling from everything, fighter aircraft," he said.
-"The centre is ruined, the outskirts have already been bombed."
+"The centre (of Kharkiv) is ruined, the outskirts have already been bombed."

 He was one of few men to cross from Ukraine as those of conscription age are generally obliged to stay.